The Giants of 800m

 Concerning the model, Peter Snell (1960/64) and Steve Ovett (1980) had all of the components in their armoury.
-The great Arthur Lydiard coached new Zealander Snell, and despite having a relatively short career, he also achieved gold over the metric mile in Tokyo (1964) in addition to his two 800m golds.
+The great Arthur Lydiard coached new Zealander Snell.
+Despite having a relatively short career, he also achieved gold over the metric mile in Tokyo (1964) and his two 800m golds.
 Incredibly, on a grass track in February 1962, his world record of 1:44.3 remains the official 'Oceania' record to this day!
 Despite having a relatively modest PB of 1:44.09 compared to some of the modern two-lap greats, Ovett matches Snell stride-for-stride according to our model.
-Coached by the late Harry Wilson, in the Moscow Olympic 800m final, he was only in sixth place at the halfway mark but pushed his way through the crowd to second place with early leader David Warren fading quickly.
+Coached by the late Harry Wilson in the Moscow Olympic 800m final, he was only in sixth place at the halfway mark but pushed his way through the crowd to second place, with early leader David Warren fading quickly.
 Around 70m from the finish, he kicked for home and held off the heavily favoured Coe's late challenge to win by three metres, with his 1:45.4 reflecting the tactical nature of the race.

-Despite being just 20 years old at the time of her gold in Mexico City, our weakest link is 1968 champion, Madeline Manning.
+Despite being just 20 years old at the time of her gold in Mexico City, our weakest link is 1968 champion Madeline Manning.
 According to our model, Manning wants maximal muscular power and general aerobic fitness.
 With no less than six of our Olympic greats scoring 15 points, we feel that Maria Mutola (Sydney 2000) edges out Nadezhda Olizarenko (Moscow 1980) and Svetlana Masterkova (Los Angeles 1984).
 While she lacked a world record, linked to her Olympic gold were an unbelievable ten world championship gold medals, three of which were outdoors.
-According to our model, Mutola was found wanting only in terms of general aerobic fitness as evidenced by her relatively modest personal bests of 9:27 for 3000m and 18:15 over the rarely contested 5000m.
+According to our model, Mutola was found wanting only in terms of general aerobic fitness, as evidenced by her relatively modest personal bests of 9:27 for 3000m and 18:15 over the rarely contested 5000m.

 If you quote information from this page in your work, then the reference for this page is: